 The TV is hypnotizing.

-Before you know it, you begin eating without really knowing how many calories you’re consuming.
+Before you know it, you begin eating without knowing how many calories you consume.

 The best way to combat these habits is to keep a food journal.

-That way, you can become cognizant of when and how you eat, helping you breakthrough and bypass unhealthy habits.
+That way, you can become aware of when and how you eat, helping you break through and bypass unhealthy habits.

 An Abundance of Exercise

-You might be hungry because you’re burning more calories than you’re consuming.
+You might be hungry because you burn more calories than you consume.

 If you participate in high-intensity exercise or long-duration physical activity like marathon running, you might have a faster metabolism than average.

-Your body is going to remain hungry to signal when it’s time to eat, fueling your fat-burning engine.
+Your body will remain hungry to signal when it’s time to eat, fueling your fat-burning engine.

 Are You Overindulging in Alcohol?

-A study on those who drank 1.5 ounces of alcohol prior to eating lunch found they ate three hundred extra calories during the meal than those who only drank 0.3 ounces.
+A study on those who drank 1.5 ounces of alcohol before eating lunch found they ate three hundred extra calories during the meal than those who only drank 0.3 ounces.

-Those who drank alcohol also ate 10% more calories during the day compared to those who drank less.
+Those who drank alcohol ate 10% more calories during the day than those who drank less.

 Alcohol makes you hungrier and leads to poor self-control, making it easier to overindulge.

-These are just some of the reasons you might be hungry all the time.
+These are just some of the reasons you might always be hungry.
 Other reasons include medications you might be taking, eating too fast, stress, and an underlying medical condition.

 Other Facts About Appetite